dylanaraps/dylanaraps.github.io-old/src/pages/tupac.md

 - `/lock`
     - Give players access to your private chests and etc.

 ## Additional crap

 - No one has OP privileges on the server.
 - The current server costs are **$20** a month.
+- The server is for Minecraft 1.11.2.
+- This page is subject to change at any time.
+- Transparency is my goal, server logs will be made available soon.